theodoreyong9/AIWA/README.md

   parity as its own named risk category), Appendix H.33.
 12 new Rust tests (2 + 10).
 230 Rust tests total (224 lib + 6 integration), 365
   JS tests unchanged, zero warnings either language.
+- **Found and fixed a real stale-doc inconsistency, in the course of answering a direct "list the open problems" question**: §17's own table had two rows ("Wall-clock manipulation cannot directly change reward", "Cadence cannot be accelerated arbitrarily") still reading "unverified dependency" / "not established", directly contradicting R11's own closure (§16.2, Appendix H.30) recorded a few rows above in the SAME table, from earlier this session. §29.8 had the identical problem.
+All three corrected to reflect R11's real, tested closure and its own honest, stated limits — found by verifying the table against itself rather than reciting it from memory, the exact discipline this project keeps asking of itself.